MOHAMMEDYOUNUSUDDIN/springboot/DAY02/README.md

-Day 02 - Dependency Injection + Conditional Bean Loading
+Day 02 - Dependency Injection + Conditional Bean Loading.
 📌 What I Learned

 Today I learned how Spring Boot automatically injects objects (Beans) using Constructor Injection and how to load different implementations based on application properties using @ConditionalOnProperty.